List of scheduled monuments in Monmouthshire

 Monmouthshire has 200 scheduled monuments.
 The 46 prehistoric scheduled sites include burial sites, enclosures and 16 hill forts.
 Ten sites date from the Roman period, including four villas.
 There are four early Christian sites from early medieval times.
-The 101 sites from the medieval post-Norman period include spectacular castles and hidden castle mounds, remote dwellings, grand abbeys, holy wells, stones and churches.
+The 101 sites from the medieval post-Norman period include castles and hidden castle mounds, remote dwellings, grand abbeys, holy wells, stones and churches.
 Finally the modern period has a 39 sites, including a very wide range of early industrial activities.

 Scheduled monuments have statutory protection.
 The compilation of the list is undertaken by Cadw Welsh Historic Monuments, which is an executive agency of the Welsh Government.
 The list of scheduled monuments below is supplied by Cadw with additional material from RCAHMW and Glamorgan-Gwent Archaeological Trust.